MicheleGuerriero/httpAgent-JMeter4Vagrant/README.md

 It provides a Vagrant file to easily set up two virtual machines, one running the client (JMeter) and one for the server [HTTPAgent].

-You can run the following command to perform the machines set up.
+Make sure you have Vagrant and VirtualBox installed ().
+After that you can run the following command to perform the machines set up.

     git clone https://github.com/MicheleGuerriero/httpAgent-JMeter4Vagrant.git
     cd httpAgent-JMeter4Vagrant